GhostX0X/linux-env-setup-automation/README.md

 > sudo chmod +x /usr/local/bin/envsetup

+NOTE: Change directory name accordingly in above commands where the script is downloaded.

 Step 4: Test the Script
 - Navigate to any directory containing a requirements.txt file and run:
 > envsetup